-This report, which will be updated periodically, focuses on the interactions between Mexico and the United States on migration and border issues during the administrations of President George W. Bush and President Vicente Fox of Mexico.
+This report, which will be updated periodically, focuses on the interactions between Mexico and the United States on migration and border issues during the administrations of President George W. Bush and President Vicente Fox of Mexico These interactions are increasingly tense in 2006 due to violence in the border region and debate over U.S. immigration reform.
 The discussions and agreements fall into four areas: (1) the bilateral migration talks, (2) the Partnership for Prosperity, (3) the Border Partnership Agreement, and (4) the trilateral "Security and Prosperity Partnership (SPP) of North America."

-The bilateral migration talks began in 2001 with Cabinet-level working groups seeking to reach agreement on border safety, a temporary worker program, and the status of undocumented Mexicans.
-The talks stalled, however, following the terrorist attacks upon the United States and increased concerns with border security.
-President Bush called for a temporary worker program in January 2004 and February 2005, and similar legislative proposals are pending.
-In May 2005, Congress passed the REAL ID Act of 2005, with provisions that strengthen border control and establish identity card standards for drivers' licenses.
-In late November 2005, President Bush called for a guest worker program in the context of enhanced border control, drawing upon congressionally approved appropriations for the Department of Homeland Security, while Mexico called for shared responsibility approaches.
+The bilateral migration talks that began in 2001 stalled following the terrorist attacks upon the United States.
+President Bush first called for a temporary worker program in January 2004 and similar legislative proposals are pending.
+In May 2005, Congress passed the REAL ID Act of 2005, with provisions that strengthen border control and establish identity card standards.
+In late November 2005 and January 2006, President Bush called for a guest worker program in the context of enhanced border control, while Mexico called for shared responsibility approaches.
+In December 2005, the House passed H.R.
+4437 (Border Protection, Antiterrorism, and Illegal Immigration Control Act of 2005) that would increase border and immigration controls, including deployment of a fence along the Mexico-U.S. border.

 The Partnership for Prosperity (P4P) was launched in September 2001 as a public-private alliance of Mexican and U.S. governmental and business leaders to promote economic development in Mexico, especially in areas with high migration rates.
-By the end of 2004, following various meetings, Secretary of State Powell noted that P4P programs had lowered fees for transferring funds from the United States to Mexico, brought together more than 1,400 business and government leaders, and developed innovative methods to finance infrastructure projects.
+By the end of 2004, P4P programs had lowered fees for transferring funds from the United States to Mexico, brought together more than 1,400 business and government leaders, and developed innovative methods to finance infrastructure projects.